 The teachable moment is for the Tri-Delt who pushed back and videotaped something she knew to be wrong and risk being vilified by the SAE house and her peers.
+I am in no way saying doing the right thing deserves a medal.
 When you know something is wrong, you have to call it out or you are part of the problem.
-I wish the story was more about her than the racist boys she exposed.
+I wish the story was more about her and less about the racist boys she exposed.
 Her action should be the norm, not the exception.
-It’s scary to take a stand, but often so worth it.

 The teachable moment expands to the students on the bus, who may have been horrified but helped create an atmosphere in which the boys in question felt safe enough to chant racist sentiments without fear of reprisal.
 The boys are NOT the victims here.

 The teachable moment is for the SAE fraternity who has been complicit in allowing racism to flourish unchecked within its house.
 Boren’s decision to board the whole fraternity up reflects this reality and is line with how the world works.
 A few bad apples can, and do, spoil the barrel.